6 minute read

 Rates are competitive enough to deter other marketplaces from joining the scene

-Walking the line between profitable and competitive can often feel more like an art than a science, but Amazon has their rates perfected.
-Amazon takes between 6% and 20% from merchant sales depending on volume, category, and several other factors.
-The fee is high enough to give Amazon a healthy profit but also low enough to deter other marketplaces from viably competing and stealing third-party sellers away.
+Walking the line between profitable and competitive can often feel more like an art than a science.
+Of course, Amazon takes a percentage from merchant sales depending on volume, category, and several other factors.
+But Amazon does it the smart way.
+They figured out how to make their fees low enough to deter other marketplaces from viably competing and stealing third-party sellers away.

 In fact, the number of third-party vendors that could feasibly make up a competitor’s marketplace are so fragmented that those competitors frequently have no choice but to use Amazon themselves as a distribution channel.
 Amazon has a commanding 38% market share in the e-commerce space with the next largest holding only 10% market share.
 With the volume that Amazon is able to move through their marketplace, other e-commerce stores simply can’t afford to ignore them.
 This also makes it unlikely that Amazon will lose their footing any time soon.

 Amazon kept the marketplace fast paced—a quick and constantly moving experience for customers and e-commerce stores

 One of the primary factors of a great experience for both buyers and sellers is market speed.
 How quickly can a customer find what they are looking for and make the purchase, and how quickly can sellers add and move inventory?
 Amazon uses their storefront and innate marketing platform to quickly sell products.

 As expected, the marketplace speed and liquidity adds to the list of reasons that Amazon is the marketplace leader.
 Amazon averages 26 purchases per year for Prime members and 14 products per year for non-Prime shoppers—far above the marketplace average.
 Further, the mean transaction amount remains high at about $55 USD per purchase.
 This leads us into our final point below: how does Amazon continue to grow their explosive marketplace?